Journeying forward, together

-Aloha mai, Faka’alofa lahi atu, Fakatalofa atu, Gud de tru, Halo olgeta, Ia orana, Kam na mauri, Kaselehlie, Kia ora, Kia orana, Mālō e lelei, Ni sa bula Vinaka, and Talofa lava.
+Aloha mai, Faka’alofa lahi atu, Fakatalofa atu, Gud de tru, Halo olgeta, Ia orana, Kam na mauri, Kaselehlie, Kia ora, Kia orana, Mālō e lelei, Ni sa bula Vinaka, and Tālofa lava.
+Welcome to Vaka Tangata Moana at Te Herenga Waka—Victoria University of Wellington.

 As Assistant Vice-Chancellor Pasifika, it is my privilege to welcome you - our Pasifika students, our staff, and our communities - as partners to our malae.
 Te Herenga Waka speaks to a place where canoes come to anchor, where journeys meet, and futures are shaped.
 In this same spirit, Vaka Tangata Moana (the Office of the Assistant Vice-Chancellor Pasifika) is the canoe that brings our Pacific peoples together during our time here - whether we are studying, teaching, researching, or working in service to others.
+And our canoe - Vaka Tangata Moana - is more than a canoe; it's a symbol of a symbol of our malaga, our purpose, and our collective strength.
+Our work includes supporting Pasifika students to thrive academically and personally; supporting the success of Pasifika staff; and providing strategic leadership and guidance on teaching, learning, and research.

 For me, this work is deeply personal.
-I was raised in Samoa, on a malae called Matamoana - a name that translates to keeping our gaze lifted to the horizon.
+I was raised in Sāmoa, on a malae called Matamoana - a name that translates to keeping our gaze lifted to the horizon.
 Just as I have been encouraged to keep my gaze lifted, so I encourage others: to look forward with intention, to stand firm in who we are, and to believe in the brilliance that unfolds when we journey together.

 At Vaka Tangata Moana, the team and I are looking forward to being part of your journey.
 We are here to walk alongside you, to champion you every step of the way, and to celebrate your brilliance.
-As we know, our destiny is within sight when we paddle our canoe together - e vave tanu’u le malaga pe a tatou alo va’a fa’atasi.
+As we know, our destiny is within sight when we paddle our canoe together - e vave taunu’u le malaga pe a tatou alo va’a fa’atasi.

 I look forward to seeing you @ The Malae.